pyproject-nix/pyproject.nix/doc/src/HACKING.md

 # Hacking

-This document outlines hacking on `pyproject.nix` itself, and lays out it's project structure.
+This document outlines hacking on `pyproject.nix` itself, and lays out its project structure.

 ## Getting started